Meal Delivery Management and Meal Prep Software with Autoship and Recurring Billing

-The platform that we built puts one-time items and autoship orders in the same shopping cart.
+The food delivery software that we built puts one-time items and autoship orders in the same shopping cart.
 This is convenient for your customers, and it will help you reduce shopping cart abandonment rates.

 We are now living in a time where consumers are used to buying things online.
 They get everything else delivered to their door, so why not their meals?